coin collecting image

 5. Use a coin dehumidifier

-This is useful during summer or when you keep your coin collection in the basement where it tends to be damp.
-Coin dehumidifiers absorb moisture from the air and keep the humidity around 30% all year round.
+Coin dehumidifier is useful during summer or when you keep your coin collection in the basement or a crawl space dehumidifier can absorb moisture from the air and keep the humidity around 30% all year round.

 6. Place a bar of corrosion inhibitor in coin display case.